craigstar/SophusPy/README.md

 # SophusPy
+## Overview
-A python binding using pybind11 for Sophus, which is a C++ Lie library.(SO3 && SE3) It's perfectly compatible with Numpy
+A python binding using pybind11 for Sophus, which is a C++ Lie library.(SO3 && SE3), used for 2d and 3d geometric problems (i.e. for Computer Vision or Robotics applications)

+SophusPy is perfectly compatible with Numpy.

 ## Installation:
 ```bash